rakhimov/scram/README.rst

 ------

 Python and GCC/G++ compiler are assumed to be available on the system.
-The process is tested on Ubuntu 16.04 LTS using ``apt-get`` as the package manager:
+The process is tested on Ubuntu 17.10 using ``apt-get`` as the package manager:

 .. code-block:: bash